PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 CMD [ "node", "index.js" ]
 ```

-We also need to create a `.dockerignore` file to ensure that we don't add unnecessary files to our container.
+We also need to create a `.dockerignore` file to ensure that we don't add unnecessary bloat to our container.
 Create a `.dockerignore` file in the same directory and add the following to it:

 ```
 .git